Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 \subsection{Adding Anomaly Awareness}

 Now let us introduce Anomaly Awareness and, for the moment, just introduce awareness to a single new type of events, W-jets.
-In terms of the classification results, the effect of adding an AA term is not substantial, see Fig.~\ref{fig:classROC} and this result does not change when adding more AA terms.
+In terms of the classification results, the effect of adding an AA term is not substantial, see Fig.~\ref{fig:classROC} where we see how the ROC curves with and without AA terms are essentially identical.
+We checked that this result does not change when adding more AA terms.

 However the effect on the anomalies, all of them, is substantial.
 As the algorithm becomes aware of possible anomalies, even when exposed to only one type, it does also become better at separating QCD/Top from other types.
 This is shown in Fig.~\ref{fig:WjetAA}, where now the probability distribution of anomalies gathers towards the centre of the distribution, i.e. they are classified neither as Top nor as QCD.